-Yes, ACT will be offering a Test Information Release (TIR) option for Non-Saturday and ACT Special testing for the June 2020 test date.
+Yes, ACT will be offering a Test Information Release (TIR) option for Non-Saturday and ACT Special testing for the upcoming test date.
 You may make a request either through your web account or the supplemental form at www.act.org/the-act/tir.

-If you ordered the April TIR for Special Testing: The currently held check will be returned to you via mail.
+If you ordered TIR for Special Testing: The currently held check will be returned to you via mail.
 You may make a new request using the updated form posted at www.act.org/the-act/tir.

-Yes, ACT will also be offering a TIR option for our July 18, 2020 test date.
+Yes, ACT will also be offering a TIR option for our upcoming test date.

-No. The online testing option that was previously announced—where students have the option to take the ACT test on a computer at an ACT test center—will begin in the fall with the September 12, 2020 ACT national test date.
+No. The online testing option that was previously announced—where students have the option to take the ACT test on a computer at an ACT national test center—has been postponed until 2021.

 No. The at-home testing option that was recently announced will not be available until late fall or early winter.
 ACT will be providing more information about this option in the months ahead.

 Due to the complexities with COVID -19 and the social distancing requirements in place at test centers, ACT will not be able to offer Standby testing for the upcoming test date.

 You may change your registration to the July 18 ACT test date at no cost to you by accessing your registration through your account at www.act.org.
 The last day to register for the July test date is June 26, 2020.

 Questions About Test Day

 ...Summer ACT test dates?